 MRTS = w/r for every industry using capital and labor.

 This is shown in the Edgeworth box diagram.

 Along the contract curve OABO', the output of industry 1 rises while that of industry 2 declines, which yields the production possibility frontier.

-(i) efficient output mix can be obtained by careful planning.
+(i) An efficient output mix can be obtained by careful planning.
 The central planner chooses production and consumption, or